nlanson/AmongUsCockBot/README.md

 </p>

 ## What is This?
-The AmongUsCockBot is a reddit bot operating under the user [u/AmongUsCockBot](https://reddit.com/u/AmongUsCockBot "Visit Profile").
+The AmongUsCockBot was a reddit bot operating under the user [u/AmongUsCockBot](https://reddit.com/u/AmongUsCockBot "Visit Profile").
 Simply mention [`u/AmongUsCockBot`](https://reddit.com/u/AmongUsCockBot) in reddit and it will respond with an among us cock.

+As of 29/4/21 19:00 AEST, the bot has ceased all operations as it was permanently suspended from Reddit.

 ## Features
 - Mention u/AmongUsCockBot in a reddit comment somewhere and it will respond with a random Among Us cock from [the cock list](./src/cocks.json).